-A TOD account will prevent you from compiling additional debt through probate related to executor and attorney’s fees, but they can’t erase your estate’s debt.
+A TOD account will prevent you from compiling additional debt through probate related to executor and attorney’s fees.
+However, it can’t erase your estate’s debt.
 Creditors can still go after assets in a TOD account.
 TOD accounts are also subject to inheritance tax and capital gains tax, as well as taxes on withdrawals from pre-tax investments including IRAs and 401(k) plans.

 TOD Accounts and Spouses

-If you have a surviving spouse, investment and bank accounts will pass to them before going to a TOD account beneficiary.
+If you have a surviving spouse, investment and bank accounts pass to them before a beneficiary.
 Depending on state law, a beneficiary may receive the assets of a TOD account only after a spouse’s death, if at all.
 Massachusetts and Colorado are among states with strong spousal inheritance laws, so you may want to look into local law yourself or have an advisor do it for you while composing your estate plan.

 While a TOD account can be divided among several beneficiaries, that doesn’t mean it has to be divided equally.
 You may want to consult with beneficiaries and advisors to avoid any potential conflicts.
-Also, a TOD account with someone under 18 as a beneficiary could be an issue, as minors can’t control investment accounts.
-If you haven’t designated a guardian or set up a trust (and named a trustee), that may be a conversation worth considering.
+Also, a TOD account with someone under 18 as a beneficiary could be an issue.
+That’s because minors can’t control investment accounts.
+If you haven’t designated a guardian or set up a trust, that may be a conversation worth considering.

 When your family is grieving, complex estate planning can further complicate their lives.
 If you have someone in your family who you feel can responsibly manage the investments and property you leave behind, a transfer on death (TOD) account may be an ideal way of transferring portions of your estate while avoiding probate.